kikofernandez/programmingfightclub/grasp-principles.md

 ## High Cohesion

-Cohesion refers to the property of staying focus on the responsibilities of the class.
+Cohesion refers to keeping the responsibilities of the class focused.
 A cohesive class does one thing and does it well.
 Highly cohesive code is focused and, as side effect, doesn't talk to too many objects.

-Often, you'll see code that contains many methods, attributes, and seems to contain a lot of logic and magic.
-This code is building the antipattern known as "The Blob",  which results in a highly coupled code with low cohesion.
+Often, you'll see code that contains many methods, attributes, and a lot of logic and magic.
+This code builds the antipattern known as "The Blob",  which results in high coupled code with low cohesion, e.g. Fig. 1.3.1.

 <!--